bennetrr/weckpi/docs/project_history.md

 I don't really know when I got the idea of building my own alarm clock, but I know that I had many other ideas like this before (like building a drone or an RC Car with the RPi) from which none of them was ever completed or even started.

-I only know that I started to experiment with Raspberry Pi, an LCD and a small speaker round about in spring of 2020.
+I only know that I started to experiment with the Raspberry Pi, an LCD and a small speaker round about in spring of 2020.
 There were many reasons why I wanted to build my own alarm clock, but here are the three main reasons:

 1. The alarm clock I had at this time had a technical defect that caused the time to go forward faster than it should.
 After a few weeks, my clock was about 10 minutes earlier than the real time.
 The alarm clock also didn't have a radio link to set the time automatically, so I had to constantly reset the time manually.
 2. The display was very bright and could not be turned off, which bothered me when I was falling asleep.